-The course consists of a coherent set of four subjects taken from the Graduate Diploma in Information Technology and approved by the School of Computing Sciences (see the 'Graduate Diploma in Information Technology - Course Structure' section).
+The course consists of a coherent set of four subjects taken from the Graduate Diploma in Information Technology and approved by the School of Computing Sciences (see the 'Graduate Diploma in Information Technology-Course structure' section).
 The total requirement for the Graduate Certificate is 16 credit points.

-For further information about the course, contact Ms Jean Robb, Director, Graduate Education, on 330 1836.
+For further information, contact Jean Robb, Director, Graduate Education, on 330 1836.